 - Believe you are or will be inadmissible only because of a period of unlawful presence in the United States

-Meeting the eligibility requirements for an I-601A Waiver is not a guaranteed approval.
+Meeting the eligibility requirements for an I-601A Waiver is not guaranteed approval.
 It is important to take up your case with the guidance of a licensed immigration attorney and not rely on your individual knowledge and skills.

 Benefit Of The I-601A Waiver